Chicago Heart Attack Misdiagnosis Lawyer

 - Freezing muscle sensation

 - Generalized pain throughout the body (not localized)

 - Increased sweating throughout the body

 - Fatigue after physical activity

 - Blackouts and fainting

-Individuals need to seek medical attention if they suspect that they are in the middle of a heart attack.
+Individuals need to seek medical attention if they suspect that they are in the middle of cardiac arrest.
 Patients should also be aware that the pain experienced during a heart attack will likely not be localized.

-Over one-third of individuals who suffer from a heart attack do not even experience chest pain, so they may even be unaware that they are experiencing a heart attack.
-This can also mean that a doctor misdiagnoses their illness.
+Over one-third of individuals who suffer from heart attacks do not even experience chest pain, so they may even be unaware that they are experiencing a heart attack.
+Undetectable symptoms could also mean that a doctor misdiagnoses their illness.